TomSumner28/merchant-data/README.md

 The **Asset Creation** page lets you resize images for different publisher specifications.
 Drag and drop files or use the file picker for single or batch uploads, choose a preset size and download the resized results.
 Images are resampled with high-quality smoothing so the resized banners stay sharp and free from pixelation.
 All processing happens in the browser so you can quickly create banners in common dimensions.

+The **RPF Automation** page lets Account Managers search for Retailer Proposal Forms stored in the `rpf_forms` table.
+You can select an RPF by name or ID, edit the details and table rows, then save the updated record back to Supabase.
+A **Download PDF** button generates a PDF version of the form using the same layout as the official template.

 ## Semantic Queries

 When you ask questions like "How many retailers are active in the United States?" the API